-[Today’s article “A Step-by-Step Guide to Planning Next Year’s Homeschool (with Free Printable Pack) was written by contributor Michelle Habrych.]
+[Today’s article “A Step-by-Step Guide to Planning Next Year’s Homeschool (with Free Printable) was written by contributor Michelle Habrych.]

 It’s spring!
 For many of us that means the end of another year of homeschooling.
 Whether you continue educating through the summer or take a break for three months, at some point you need to start planning next year’s homeschool.
 What important considerations do you need to make?
 How do you know when you should try something new?
 When does the homeschool mom ever get a break?
 Read on for answers to these questions and more.

 Disclosure: I get commissions for purchases made through affiliate links in this post.